 - Sterilization Technician

 These allied health professionals may not regularly interact with patients, but their work has a major impact.
 SPTs are responsible for guaranteeing that all surgical instruments and equipment are decontaminated and sterilized by applying what they’ve learned through their lessons on microbiology and infection control.

 Where Can SPTs Work?

 Because SPTs are exposed to the inner-workings of hospitals and clinics, there are great options for upward mobility.
 With enough experience, some are promoted to sterile processing supervisors while others might go back to school to become laboratory technicians, endoscopy techs, or even surgical technologists.
 The sky’s the limit!

 What Is the Average Medical Equipment Preparer Salary?

-Medical equipment preparers in America have an excellent job growth rate, combined with median yearly salaries of $34,400 (which works out to $16.50 per hour).
+Medical equipment preparers in America have an excellent job growth rate, combined with a median annual salary of $34,400 (which works out to $16.50 per hour).
 For sterile processing supervisors, this increases to nearly $54,000 per year.

 6. Medical Assistant (9 - 12 months)

 When it comes to flexibility, there aren’t many roles that are more variable than medical assistants.
 From drawing blood to taking patient information to contacting insurance companies, medical assistants (MAs) work closely with physicians, certified nurses, and other hospital personnel to provide optimal patient care.